 Azaan we are so proud of your handwriting, you have definitely been practising.
 What a great goal.
 We think you would make a fantastic policeman!

 Mia, I know your family are proud of the beautiful picture you have drawn of them.A J2Star is coming your way.
 Are you still thinking of a goal to set for yourself?
 We can't wait to find out.

 Zynah, your sister is so lucky to have a sister like you.
 You have such a kind heart !
 You have definitely achieved your goal today by submitting your first piece of homework.
 A J2Star is coming your way!

-Year One have been and will be thinking about World Religion Day, which is celebrated on January 17th, in our Live lessons.
+Year One have been thinking about World Religion Day, which will be celebrated on January 17th, during our Live lessons.
 Please look on our 'Rights Respecting' class tile on the Hawthorn Y1 bgfl page to find out about activities to take part in to support UNICEF and also how to obtain the Red Cross First Aid Award ( for children aged from 5 - 18 years).
 This is the perfect time to take part in such a worthwhile cause.